 As mobile searches have increased over the past few years, it is now more important to ensure that your website is responsive and mobile-friendly and that your content is optimized accordingly.
 This assumes considering how the page appears on mobile devices.

-To improve your mobile website usability for your site then you need to have a look at these things.
+To improve your mobile website usability for your site you need to have a look at these things.

 Mobile Usability factors